SpatialTranscriptomicsResearch/st_spot_detector/README.md

 with the overlay of the spots and then generate a file that can be used to adjust the coordinates of ST data.

-NOTE that this software is not fully functional yet as it is in an early stage of development.
+NOTE that this software is currently not yet fully functional and in an early stage of development.

 ## Dependencies
 The server uses Python 2.7 with the libraries OpenCV-Python and Pillow (PIL Fork) for image processing.
 These can easily be installed within a virtual environment using pip and requirements.txt (see Usage)

 A modern browser with HTML5 support is required for the front-end interface.
 The web app has only been tested on the lastest version of Chrome.

 ## Usage
 ### Server setup
 1. Create and activate a Python virtual environment

     ```
     pip install virtualenv
     virtualenv venv
     source venv/bin/activate
     ```

 2. Install the dependencies in requirements.txt.

     ```
     pip install -r requirements.txt
     ```

 3. Run the server

     ```
     chmod +x server.py
     ./server.py